The efficacy of intraoperative multimodal monitoring in pedicle subtraction osteotomies of the lumbar spine

 Digital Object Identifier (DOI)

 Shao, Jianning; Lee, Maxwell Y.; Louis, Shreya; Knusel, Konrad; Lee, Bryan S.; Pelle, Dominic W.; Savage, Jason; Tanenbaum, Joseph E.; Mroz, Thomas E.; and Steinmetz, Michael P., "The efficacy of intraoperative multimodal monitoring in pedicle subtraction osteotomies of the lumbar spine" (2019).
-Neurosurgery Articles.
+Neurosurgery.
 809.